tom-barbereau/tom-barbereau.github.io/content/about.md

 In winter 2023, I graduated with a PhD in Informatics (Information Systems Management) with a formal specialisation in the governance and management of distributed ledger technologies (blockchain).
 My [cumulative dissertation](https://orbilu.uni.lu/handle/10993/58926) introduces theories of organisation, innovation, and construction of technology, applies qualitative and quantitative methods, and ultimately contributes to understandings on the implications and implementations of three specific information systems: DAOs, the metaverse, and self-sovereign identity (SSI) systems.

-I reside in Amsterdam (The Netherlands) and actively learns Dutch out of personal motives.
+I reside in Amsterdam (The Netherlands) and actively learn Dutch out of personal motives.
 Since my graduation, I traveled outside of Europe (spending 1 month in India and Japan respecively).
 I have a keen interest for local history, avidly collects vinyl, and enjoys cycling outside the city.

 ### Past affiliations